 E-mail Body: Enter the text that should appear in the body of the e-mail that the users will see in their inbox.

 The e-mail subject and e-mail body can be customised, using intelligent e-mail tags, to also include information like the Project name, Task / Issue / Risk title, Priority, etc. For more details on how to set this up, access the following FAQ.

 Data Fields: Click on the data fields line to see a drop down list of the fields available for the e-mail notification.
 Select the fields that should be included on the e-mail notification, and then click on the apply changes button.

 Recipient Fields: Click on the recipient fields to see a drop down list of the recipients available to send the e-mail notification to.
 Select the recipients who should be included, then click on the apply changes button.
 You will notice that all the Employee List type fields on the specific entity, as well as on the project entity, are shown as available recipient fields.

 Conditions and exceptions: In this section you can specify any conditions or exceptions for when the business rule should be triggered.
 In the above example it would only send an e-mail where the Priority on the Issue is set as High.

 For more information related to business rules follow this article.

-Please note: To enforce PPO's security model, e-mail notifications are only sent to people who have an active user account on PPO and all e-mail notifications adhere to PPO's user group access settings, ensuring that no unauthorised information can be accessed via e-mail.
+To enforce PPO's security model, e-mail notifications are only sent to people who have an active user account on PPO and all e-mail notifications adhere to PPO's user group access settings, ensuring that no unauthorised information can be accessed via e-mail.

-Customers who understand these risks but still want to send e-mail notifications to non-users may elect to do so by clicking on Administration >> System Configuration and enabling the sending of e-mails to non-users (this is found under Technical Settings).
+Customers who understand these risks but still want to send e-mail notifications to non-users may elect to do so by hovering over the Administration Menu and click on System Configuration and enabling the sending of e-mails to non-users (this is found under Technical Settings).
 Note that only the user designated as the Key Client Contact will see, and be able to change this setting.